hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 # Conclusion

-In conclusion, creating a home server rack using Linux, VMware, Cisco, and Juniper technology is a great way to build a powerful and flexible computing environment.
+Creating a home server rack using Linux, VMware, Cisco, and Juniper technology is a great way to build a powerful and flexible computing environment.
 However, it requires a good understanding of virtualization, networking, and system administration technologies.
 By following the steps outlined in this post, you can create a home server rack that is robust, secure, and scalable.